agnlt64/PPI/README.md

 ```

 ## Levenshtein distance tests
-In the `levenshtein.py` file, there are some tests to confirm that the algorithm is implemented properly.
-See `big_ass_words.txt` for more details about the tested words.
+In the `levenshtein/__init__.py` file, there are some tests to confirm that the algorithm is implemented properly.
+See `levenshtein/big_ass_words.txt` for more details about the tested words.